 Why “stranger danger” is not working and how to teach your child safety instead

-Why is the concept of ‘stranger danger’ (or “tricky people”) not working for teaching kids safety?
+Do you know why the concept of ‘stranger danger’ (or “tricky people”) is not working for teaching kids safety?

 We were watching a cartoon that was supposed to teach safety to kids:

 - “Who is this?” – my 4-year-old asked, pointing at the person hiding behind a tree and holding candy.

 - “Eh… a bad guy?” – I suggested.